bloomcyber/trust-simulation/README.md

 This code repository is useful to reproduce the results given in the paper titled **"Decentralized Device Authentication Model using the Trust Score and Blockchain Technology for Dynamic Networks"**.

 We used the [QTM: P2P Trust Simulator](https://rtg.cis.upenn.edu/qtm/p2psim.php3) tool for simulating the trust.
 The simulated reputation algorithms in the paper are stored in tsys_lib folder.
 The file [tsys_smart.c](tsys_lib/tsys_smart.c) represents our algorithm, [tsys_zheyang.c](tsys_lib/tsys_zheyang.c) for zheyang and [tsys_none.c](tsys_lib/tsys_none.c) for no reputation.
 To compare other trust algorithms like eigen, tnasl in the results, add eigen and tnasl to the array **alglist** in the script [run.sh](run.sh).

-	Make sure the files run.sh, genCSV.py and plotgraph.py are in the same folder as sim_run file.

-	The default number of users(Total_users) is 100.
+Make sure the files run.sh, genCSV.py and plotgraph.py are in the same folder as sim_run file.The default number of users(Total_users) is 100.
 However it can be modified in run.sh file.

 Execute the following commands in the root folder
 ```